 We aim to identify candidates with clear evidence of leadership, scholarship, research, and motivation for a career in medicine.
 We are looking for individuals who are committed to serving the needs of others in society and whose accomplishments reveal a capacity for independent, critical thinking.

-- Strong academic achievement (MCAT/GPA);
+- Strong academic achievement

 - Volunteer work in campus/community service

-The Virginia Tech Carilion School of Medicine uses a rolling admissions process and sends out acceptance notifications in late fall and early winter.
+We use a rolling admissions process and send out acceptance notifications in late fall and early winter.